tj/n/README.md

 ## Preserving npm

-A Node.js install normally includes `npm` as well, but you may wish to preserve an updated `npm` and `npx` leaving them out of the install using `--preserve`:
+A Node.js install normally also includes `npm`,  `npx`, and `corepack`, but you may wish to preserve your current (especially newer) versions using `--preserve`:

     $ npm install -g npm@latest
     ...
     $ npm --version
     6.13.7
+    # Node.js 8.17.0 includes (older) npm 6.13.4
     $ n -p 8
        installed : v8.17.0
     $ npm --version
     6.13.7

-You can make this the default by setting `N_PRESERVE_NPM` to a non-empty string.
+You can make this the default by setting the environment variable to a non-empty string.
+There are separate environment variables for `npm` and `corepack`:

     export N_PRESERVE_NPM=1
+    export N_PRESERVE_COREPACK=1

-You can be explicit to get the desired behaviour whatever the environment variable:
+You can be explicit to get the desired behaviour whatever the environment variables:

     n --preserve nightly
     n --no-preserve latest